amithgopi/MultiprogrammingCoordination/README.md

 ## Build
-To run the program compile the files main.c, process_based.c and thread_based.c
+To run the program compile the files main.c, process_based.c and thread_based.c Run `gcc -g main.c -o main -pthread -lrt`
+This should generate a executable file called main.
+*NOTE*: Ensure that main has the executable permission (+x) set to that it can run.

 ## Run
 To run the program execute the binary named `main`